upstarter/advanced_bash/README.md

 !! # Expansion of previous command
 !!:gs/log/lse/ # global substitution of last command

+## General Tricks
+1. `ctl-x-e` opens an empty editor where your can paste and edit a command.
+When editor is quit command is placed at prompt for execution.
+2. `!<chars>` brings up last command beginning with <chars> for execution

 ## Usage
 # check number of commits to each file in a directory
 git rev-list @ -- $file